maxgribov/Spine/README.md

 ```
 >[Skeleton](Spine/Skeleton.swift) is a subclass of `SKNode`, so you can do with it whatever you can do with `SKNode` itself

-This way ou can apply the animation created in Spine to the character:
+This way you can apply the animation created in Spine to the character:

 ```swift
 if let walkAnimation = character.animation(named: "walk") {